tiandiao123/deep_learning/zillow_price_project/readme.md

 ### Improvement
 After that, we can probably do the following steps to improve our problem. option 1: try modern algorithm such as Xgboost whcih is a modern boosting algorithm, and we can use it to improve our model's performance
 Option 2: we can try neural network to work on this regression problem.
-Just view features of data sample as input nodes of our fully-connected neural network, and the throw all of data into the nueral network to try our model.
+Just view features of data sample as input nodes of our fully-connected neural network, and then throw all of data into the nueral network to try our model.
 Option 3: Add more training data is also a good choice, since our data we use has many missing data, so we cannot guaranteen the realiability of data we use.
-Thus, before training, we can do some data augumentation or adding more data should be beneficial our training of models!
+Thus, before training, we can do some data augumentation or adding more data, which should be beneficial our training of models!
 Option 4: Add more ensemble algorithms to our model should also be working!
-For example, combining bagging and adaboost should also improve the performance since we randomly select training data can increase our model's flexibility, and so it can help us get a more genralized model.
-If so, it can used to predict unseen data with more accuracy!
+For example, combining bagging and adaboost should also improve the performance since we randomly select training data can increase our model's flexibility, and so it can help us get a more generalized model.
+If so, it can be used to predict unseen data with more accuracy!